-New Mexico lives up to its moniker, the Land of Enchantment.
-Visitors fall under a spell when exposed to the exquisite blend of Native American, Spanish and Mexican cultures found throughout the diverse region.
-Equally enchanting are the expansive deserts and massive mountains that loom across the landscape.
+New Mexico enchants with its scenery, food and culture.
+Visitors fall under a spell when exposed to the exquisite blend of Native American, Spanish and Mexican history found throughout the diverse region.

-New Mexico’s spirit shines brightly in Santa Fe.
-Even modern buildings are built in a cohesive adobe style, giving the city a look that aligns nicely with its heritage.
+With roots stretching back to Spanish colonization, Santa Fe shines as the state’s window to the past.
+Even modern buildings are built in a cohesive adobe style, giving the city a look that aligns with its heritage.
 New and old intermingle seamlessly.
-Traditional Native American arts markets stand beside high-end art galleries.
-Street vendors sell tamales on sidewalks beside some of the nation’s finest restaurants.
+Traditional Native American arts markets stand beside modern galleries.
+Street vendors sell tamales on sidewalks beside fine restaurants.

-For a unique experience in the great outdoors, head to White Sands National Monument, where a sea of rolling dunes fills a 275-square-mile patch of the Tularosa Basin.
-Whether you take a driving tour, go for a hike, or hit the sands on a sled, the natural beauty is astounding.
+Only in New Mexico do white sands stretch on as far as the eye can see.
+Head to White Sands National Monument, where a sea of rolling dunes fills a 275-square-mile patch of the Tularosa Basin.
+Whether you take a driving tour, go for a hike or hit the sands on a sled, the natural beauty is astounding.

-Take the Turquoise Trail into Albuquerque to visit New Mexico’s largest city.
-Visit the Old Town area for a step into the past, get some Route 66 relics or go into the modern museums.
+As high as Denver and surrounded by beauty, Albuquerque is the state’s biggest city and filled with iconic sites.
+See spots where the hit TV show, “Breaking Bad,” was filmed and take a dive into Americana on the Route 66 corridor.
+Visit the Old Town area for a step into the past or go into the modern museums.
 Take the tram up to Sandia Peak for an amazing 11,000-square-mile panoramic view.

-A refreshing body of water is a welcome site in New Mexico’s dry, desert landscape.
-For relaxation or recreation on the water, Elephant Butte Lake and Navajo Lake state parks are popular choices.
-Paddlers seeking serene waters and natural beauty will find both at Abiquiu Lake or the Gila River, both offering unparalleled landscapes.
+Discover where New Mexicans go for a break from the dry desert.
+For recreation on the water, Elephant Butte Lake and Navajo Lake state parks are popular choices.
+Paddlers seeking serene waters and natural beauty will find both at Abiquiu Lake or the Gila River, each one offering unparalleled landscapes.